StratifyLabs/StratifyBlog/content/device/2020-12-14-Thread-Local-Error-Context-in-Cpp.md

 # Handling User Errors

-Users errors by nature are application specific.
+User errors by nature are application-specific.
 This means that a multi-purpose C++ framework cannot address user errors.
 It can identify programming and execution errors, but the application code must translate that into an action the user can take to correct the problem.

 For the file example above: